-Gross premiums written for the year amounted to €152.2 million (€149.0 million in 2019).
+Gross premiums written for the year amounted to €168.8 million (€152.2 million in 2020).

-The premium development was attributable to successful acquisition of new customers and solid renewals of existing customers, especially in the large customer segment, together with quick adaption of products and prices to changed market conditions following from the coronavirus situation.
-This resulted in a decent GWP growth despite overall declining P&C market volumes in the Baltic countries.
+The premium development was attributable to successful acquisition of new customers and solid renewals of existing customers, both in the large customer segment as well as in Private and Commercial small- and medium customer segments.
+Products and pricing were further adjusted to the changed market conditions following from the recovery from the Covid-19 situation, resulting in market leading GWP growth.